 All common areas must be kept free from clutter and objects (bicycles, scooters, trash cans, boxes, etc.) that would interfere with the entrance and exiting of the building.

-Open House is a planned social event during which members of the opposite sex may visit the halls and rooms of other residential students.
-When approved by the Area Coordinators and the Director of Residential Living, open house will be conducted in accordance with the following guidelines:
+Guest Hours, formerly known as Open House, is a designated time during which members of the opposite sex may visit the apartments and rooms of other residential students.
+Guest Hours are daily from 12:00 p.m. to 12:00 a.m. (noon to midnight).
+Guest Hours will be conducted in accordance with the following guidelines:

 - Supervision of open house is the responsibility of the Resident Directors and Resident Assistants.